ReVanced/revanced-patches-template/docs/2_skeleton.md

    )
    ```

-   To give context about the patch, annotations are used.
+   Annotations are used to give context to the patch.
 They serve different but important purposes:

    - Every visible that sets `@Patch.name` will be loadable by `PatchBundleLoader` from the [introduction](1_introduction.md).
      Patches that do not set `@Patch.name` can be referenced by other patches.
      We refer to those as _patch dependencies_.
-Patch dependencies are useful to structure multiple patches.
+Patch dependencies are useful for structuring multiple patches.

      Example: _To add settings switches to an app, first, a patch is required that can provide a basic framework
      for other patches to add their toggles to that app.
 Those patches refer to the dependency patch
      and use its framework to add their toggles to an app.
 [ReVanced Patcher](https://github.com/revanced/revanced-patcher) will execute the dependency
-     and then the patch itself.
-The dependency can prepare a preference screen when executed and then initialize itself
+     and the patch itself.
+When executed, the dependency can prepare a preference screen and then initialize itself
      for further use by other patches._

    - Patches may set `@Path.description`.
-     This annotation is used to briefly describe the patch.
+     This annotation is used to describe the patch briefly.

    - Patches may set `@Patch.dependencies`.
      If the current patch depends on other patches, it can declare them as dependencies.

      Example: _The patch to remove ads needs to patch the bytecode.
-     Additionally, it makes use of a second patch, to get rid of resource files in the app which show ads in the app._
+     Additionally, it makes use of a second patch to get rid of resource files in the app that show ads in the app._

    - Patches may set `@Patch.compatiblePackages`.
      This annotation serves the purpose of constraining a patch to a package.